 Matrix is built upon the idea of IPv6 hierarchical address allocation.
 The address space available to the border router of the 6LoWPAN (e.g., the 64 least-significant bits of the IPv6 address or a compressed 16-bit representation of it) is hierarchically partitioned among nodes connected to the border router through a multihop cycle-free topology (implemented by standard protocols, such as RPL or CTP).
 Each node receives an address range from its parent and partitions it among its children, until all nodes receive an address.
-Since the address allocation is performed hierarchically, the routing table of each node has k entries, where k is the number of its (direct) children.
+Since the address allocation is performed in a hierarchical way, the routing table of each node has k entries, where k is the number of its (direct) children.
 Each routing table entry aggregates the addresses of all nodes in the subtree rooted at the corresponding child-node.
 A portion, say r%, of the address space available to each node is left reserved for possible future/delayed connections (parameter r can be configured according to the expected number of newly deployed nodes in the network, see Figure 2).
 We refer to the resulting distributed tree structure as IPtree.

-Messages: MHCL uses two message types to build the routing structure: $MHCL{Aggregation}$ and $MHCL{Distribution}$ respectively $MHCL_A$ and $MHCL_D$ for short.
-Messages $MHCL_A$ are used in the upward routes, from child to parent.
+Messages: MHCL uses two message types: $MHCL_A$ ($MHCL{Aggregation}$) e $MHCL_D$ ($MHCL{Distribution}$).
+Messages of type $MHCL_A$ are used in the upward routes, from child to parent.
 This message carries the number of a node's descendants, used in the aggregation phase.
 Messages of type $MHCL_D$ are sent along downward routes, from parent to child.
 This message is used for address allocation and contains the address and corresponding address partition assigned to a child node by its parent.
-Note that the size of the first address and the size of the allocated address partition can have a length predefined by the root, according to the overall address space (we used a value of 16 bits because the compressed host address has 16 bits).
+Note that the size of the first address and the size of the allocated address partition can have a length predefined by the root, according to the overall address space (we used a value of 16 bits, because the compressed host address has 16 bits).
 This information is sufficient for the child node to decode the message and execute the address allocation procedure for its children.

 Network stabilization: In order to decide how the available address space is partitioned, nodes need to collect information about the topology of the network.
 Once a stable view of the network's topology is achieved, the root starts distributing address ranges downwards to all nodes.
 Note that the notion of stability is important to implement a coherent address space partition.
-Therefore, MHCL has an initial set-up phase, during which information about the topology is progressively updated until a (predefined) sufficiently long period goes by without any topology changes.
+Therefore, MHCL has an initial set-up phase, during which information about the topology is progressively updated, until a (predefined) sufficiently long period of time goes by without any topology changes.
 To implement this adaptive approach, we use Trickle-inspired timers to trigger messages (Algorithm 1).
-In Algorithm 1 two parameters are used: Trickle{min} is the minimum time interval used by the Trickle algorithm, and spChild is a multiplication factor used to define the maximum time interval, such that, if no changes occur within it, then the parent choice becomes stable, and the local variable parentDefined is set to TRUE.
-Since Matrix starts running at the same time as the underlying protocol (in our case, CTP), in the initial state of the network nodes do not have any information about neighboring links.
-CTP uses 4-bit metric (expected transmission count, or ETX) to estimate the link quality and route cost.
-Therefore, Matrix does not know when a node has finally chosen the best connection to its neighbor, i.e., the node with the lowest ETX.
-That is why Matrix uses the Trickle timer to define what we call a "stable" network configuration.
+In Algorithm 1 two parameters are used: $Trickle{min}$ is the minimum time interval used by the Trickle algorithm, and spChild is a multiplication factor used to define the maximum time interval, such that, if no changes occur within it, then the parent choice becomes stable, and the local variable parentDefined is set to TRUE.
 Note that, once the network reaches an initial state of stability, later changes to topology are expected to be of local nature, caused by a link or a node failure, or a change in the preferred parent of a node.
 In these cases, the address allocation does not need to be updated, since local mechanisms of message resubmission can be used to improve message delivery rates, as described in Section 2.4.